shyshi/shyshi.work/content/en/authors/admin/_index.md

 ---

-I'm a postdoc research working at Institute of High Energy Physics, Chinese Academy of Sciences.
+I'm a postdoc researcher working at Institute of High Energy Physics, Chinese Academy of Sciences.
 I am working on MDI Background Issues on CEPC.
 My research insterest also include radiation protection related issues.